MaxRamgraber/Simple-AEM-Toolbox/README.md

 # A simple Analytic Element Method (AEM) toolbox

-This repository contains the two Python3 toolboxes and a simple tutorial for the accompanying paper in [Water Resources Research](https://agupubs.onlinelibrary.wiley.com/journal/19447973) (current status: submitted).
+This repository contains the two Python3 toolboxes and a simple tutorial for the accompanying paper in [Water Resources Research](https://agupubs.onlinelibrary.wiley.com/journal/19447973) (current status: under review).

 ## Installation